declension/gp-sandbox/README.md

 Small experiments with Genetic Programming using the [GenProg](http://hackage.haskell.org/package/genprog) library.

-As this project progresses, it may take influence from my previous [Java-based card-playing evolution experiment](https://github.com/declension/OhHellStrategyEvolution/), with a view to using the increased power and brevity of functional programming / Haskell (specifically [Higher Order Functions](https://wiki.haskell.org/HOF) and [Algebraic data types](https://wiki.haskell.org/Algebraic_data_type))
+This is influenced by my previous [Java-based card-playing evolution experiment](https://github.com/declension/OhHellStrategyEvolution/), with a view to using the increased power and brevity of functional programming / Haskell (specifically [Higher Order Functions](https://wiki.haskell.org/HOF) and [Algebraic data types](https://wiki.haskell.org/Algebraic_data_type))

 Project setup
 -------------